Newtown Linford: Local area

 There is one pub in the village - The Bradgate and one Club The Linford.
-There is a primary school which celebrated its centenary in 2007, and various restaurants (including Gibson's Grey Lady).
+There is a primary school which celebrated its centenary in 2007, and various restaurants.
 In 2008 the Louis Scott Restaurant opposite the Park gates changed ownership and became the Village Restaurant putting it in the same family ownership as Gibson's Grey Lady Restaurant.
+Gibson's Grey Lady Restaurant was closed in 2021 and sold in 2022, and eventually demolished in 2024.
+The Village Restaurant is now known as The Park Kitchen and Deli.
 The Johnscliffe Hotel was demolished a few years ago to make way for housing.

 Bradgate Park attracts walkers and cyclists, and in the summer the village is often full of day-trippers from all around Leicestershire.
-There are three cafes, the Jade Tea Rooms, the Post Office Cafe and the Marion Cafe which was named after Marion Richardson who used to live there.
-The Post Office itself was closed in 2008 but remains a newsagent as well as a cafe.
+There are three cafes, the Jade Tea Rooms, the Old Post Office Tea Rooms, and the Bradgate Coffee Company, formerly the Marion Cafe which was named after Marion Richardson; a listed property.
+The latter is now run by the Bradgate Park Trust.
+The Post Office itself was closed in 2008 but remains a cafe.
 There is also a cafe in the Deer Barn in the centre of Bradgate Park.

 The River Lin runs through the village, before flowing through Bradgate Park and joining the reservoir at Cropston.

 Newtown Linford boasts a large number of old cottages with a lot of character - especially between Groby Lane and Markfield Lane.
 At the end of Groby Lane is the village cricket pitch.
 All Saints Church (built c.1400) is next to the cricket pitch, but the village cemetery lies at the top of the hill on Groby Lane.
 The churchyard includes a gravestone inscribed with the letters of the alphabet and numerals, said to have been a practice stone purchased by a miserly man to save on the cost of getting a stone inscribed.

-The village's cricket club plays in Division One of the Leicestershire & Rutland Cricket League, Second Team in Division Four and Thirds in Division Nine.
+The village's cricket club plays in the Premier Division of the Leicestershire & Rutland Cricket League, the Second Team plays in Division Two and the Third XI in Division Seven West.
 They are ECB Clubmark accredited.

 They also operate a Sunday team, a Thursday League evening side and Under 10s, 13s, 15s & 17s.
 Players of all abilities are welcome.

 In 2015 the Club were the winners of the Yorkshire Tea Cricket Tea Challenge and as part of their prize hosted a PCA Masters XI in front of almost 1,000 spectators at their Main Street ground.

 Newtown Linford is also home to one of Britain's surviving police boxes.
 This box is a listed building and is still used by the local Police beat team today.

 Governance

-Newtown Linford is located within the Charnwood parliamentary constituency, currently represented by Edward Argar.
+Newtown Linford is located within the Mid Leicestershire parliamentary constituency, currently represented by Peter Bedford.
 It is within the Bradgate County Electoral Division and is represented on Leicestershire County Council by Councillor Deborah Taylor.
 It is within the Forest Bradgate ward of Charnwood Borough Council, on which is represented by Councillor David Snartt.